-Scripps is a leader in caring for women with cervical cancer.
+Scripps MD Anderson Cancer Center is a leader in caring for women with cervical cancer.
 Scripps gynecologists and cancer specialists are experts in detecting precancerous cells before they become cancer, and stopping cervical cancer in its earliest stages.
 For more advanced cases, our oncology specialists treat cervical cancer with advanced therapies designed to eliminate cancer and prevent recurrence, including minimally invasive surgery that uses small incisions, potentially resulting in shorter hospital stays and a faster recovery, and immunotherapy to harness the power of the body’s own immune system.

 Our multidisciplinary, collaborative board of cancer specialists reviews every patient’s care plan to ensure you receive the best possible care from diagnosis to recovery.